 - Practice Areas

 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

+Here, our work accident attorneys in San Bernardino discuss what happens if you are injured at work, and nobody saw the incident occur.
 If you have been injured at work, then you are likely entitled to compensation.
 Any person who sustains an on-the-job injury in San Bernardino should be able to receive workers’ compensation insurance that will cover their medical bills, lost wages, and temporary disability if necessary.
 However, there can be complications when securing this type of compensation.
 An employer or an insurance carrier could push back for various reasons, particularly if no one witnessed the work injury.
-Here we want to discuss what happens if you are injured at work, and nobody saw the incident occur.

 “If there was no witness, then it must not have happened.”

 Those may not be the exact words of an insurance carrier or an employer, but that is the general gist of the reasoning behind denying a workers’ comp claim when there were no witnesses.
 Of course, there are certainly many scenarios in which a person could sustain an on-the-job injury and there be no witnesses.
 Not every person works around other people all day long.

 It is critical that you let your supervisor know as soon as you have been injured in the workplace.
 Under California workers’ compensation law, you are generally entitled to compensation regardless of which party caused the work injury.
 This is considered a type of no-fault insurance.
 California law requires that injured workers report any workplace injuries or illnesses to their employer within 30 days, though it is not recommended to wait very long before reporting the work injury.

 When you report your injury to your supervisor, you need to let them know how the injury occurred and ensure that they make a report.